 What is a Roth IRA?

-It’s true: the Roth IRA can be used for more than just retirement.
-If you are under age 50, the amount you can contribute to a Roth IRA is $6,000 per year ($6,500 if you are over 50).
-There is no federal or state income tax deduction for your contributions, but once your IRA has matured for five years, any withdrawals from your account are tax-free.
+The Roth IRA can be used for more than just retirement.
+If you are under age 50, the amount you can contribute to a Roth IRA is $6,000 per year ($7,000 if you are over 50).
+There is no federal or state income tax deduction for your contributions, but once your IRA has matured for five years, any withdrawals you make on the principal are tax-free.

-The Benefits of a Roth IRA for Education
+Tax benefits of a Roth IRA for education

-If you take money out of a Roth IRA before you turn 59 ½, you’ll have to pay income tax and on your funds.
-But there is no penalty for early withdrawal as long as you are using the money for higher education expenses.
-Best of all, if you use a Roth IRA for education savings, any money you don’t spend on school expenses can stay put for your retirement later.
-(Read also: How much do I need to save to retire? )
+If you take money out of a Roth IRA before you turn 59 ½, there is no penalty for early withdrawal as long as you are using the funds for higher education expenses.
+And, withdrawals on the principal on a Roth IRA held for at least five years are tax-free if the earnings aren’t withdrawn.
+If you do use a Roth IRA for education savings, any money you don’t spend on school expenses can stay put for your retirement later.

 The information in this article is up to date for tax year 2021 (returns filed in 2022).